lapnd/httdes.github.io/init.md

 * * *

 # II.
-Install tools
+RISC-V Tools

+## II. a) Github

 Some tips for using Github:

         to git clone
         $ git clone <link>				#clone and keep the original name for the cloned folder
         $ git clone <link> <name>			#clone and change the name for the cloned folder

         to track your changes
         $ git diff					#list the differences of your folder
         $ git diff <branch-name>			#list the differences of your folder compare to another branch
         $ git diff <src-branch>..<des-branch>		#list the differences between two branches
         $ git diff <commit-hash>			#list the differences of your folder compare to the old commit
         $ git diff <src-commit-hash>..<des-commit-hash>	#list the differences between two commits

         to update your folder FROM github
         $ git pull					#pull from the current branch
         $ git pull <branch-name>			#pull from another branch

         to update your folder TO github
         $ git status					#to see changes for commit
         $ git add <file-name> <folder-name>		#first, add every changes of yours
         $ git commit -m "<some message>"		#make a commit with <some message> attached
         $ git push					#this one will push to the current branch, OR
         $ git push <branch-name>			#       push to another branch

         to switch to another branch and commit
         $ git checkout <branch-name>			#switch to another branch
         $ git checkout <commit-hash>			#rollback to the old commit in the same branch
         $ git checkout -b <branch-name> <commit-hash>	#switch to another branch and rollback to the old commit of that branch

         to patch file
         $ git diff > patch-file				#export current changes into a patch-file
         $ git format-patch <src branch or commit>..<des branch or commit> --stdout > patch-file (export a patch-file from <src branch or commit> to <des branch or commit>
         $ patch -p1 < patch-file			#update your folder with the patch-file

         to see the status of repo
         $ git log
         $ git log --oneline
         $ git log --all --decorate --oneline --graph

-## II. a) Scala & sbt:
+## II. b) Scala & sbt:

-The source code for hardware is called the ChiSel coding.
-And it is written in Scala embedded language.

-The sbt is the library & tool for Scala.
-Sbt is used to generate from the Scala codes to the actual Verilog codes.
+The source code for hardware is written in scala language by using the Chisel library.
+The sbt is the tool to compile the scala codes.
+Sbt is used to generate java codes from the scala codes, then later on, java generates firrtl codes from the java codes, and finally, from firrtl codes to the actual verilog codes.

-First, we need to install the Scala embedded language following the [website](https://www.scala-lang.org/download/).
-Download the [Deb file](https://downloads.lightbend.com/scala/2.12.9/scala-2.12.9.deb) (version 2.12.9) and install.
-You can choose another upgraded version of scala at your own risk :)
+First, we need to install the scala.
+You can follow the [website](https://www.scala-lang.org/download/) to download the [deb file](https://downloads.lightbend.com/scala/2.12.9/scala-2.12.9.deb) (version 2.12.9) and install.
+(You can choose another version to install at your own risk :))

-Then download sbt according to the [website](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html).
-Download the [Deb file](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html) (version 1.2.8) and install.
+Then download the sbt tool according to the [website](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html).
+Download the [deb file](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html) (version 1.2.8) and install.

-Finally:
+Finally from a terminal: (this is just for download the library for the first time, then type "exit" close the terminal)

         $ sbt
-        this is just for downloading the sbt library for the first time, then type "exit" to exit the sbt terminal

-## II. b) Verilator
+## II. c) Verilator

 Verilator is a cycle-accurate behavioral model, and it is used to simulate the Verilog codes at cycle level (like ModelSim).